islam-hamama/SeismoFK/README.md

 # SeismoFK

-**SeismoFK** is a desktop application for **frequency–wavenumber (FK) array analysis** of infrasound and seismic array data.
+**SeismoFK** is a desktop application for **frequency–wavenumber (FK) array analysis** of infrasound data.
 It provides an interactive PyQt5 interface for loading MiniSEED waveforms, removing instrument response, running FK / beamforming array processing, visualising the results, and archiving classified events in a local database.

 ---